 \section{Acknowledgment}

-We thank Sebastian K$\ddot{\text{o}}$nig for the detailed comparison of the $^3$He wave functions.
-We also thank Jared Vanasse, and Johannes Kirscher, as well as the rest of the participants of the GSI-funded EMMI RRTF workshop ER15-02: Systematic Treatment of the Coulomb Interaction in Few-Body Systems, for valuable discussions which have contributed us significantly in completing this work.
-The research of D.G. and H.D. was supported by ARCHES and by the ISRAEL SCIENCE FOUNDATION (grant No. 1446/16).
-The research of L.P. was supported by the National Science Foundation under Grant Nos.
-PHY-1516077 and PHY-1555030, and by the Office of Nuclear Physics, U.S.~Department of Energy under under Contract No.\ DE-AC05-00OR2272 {A-\arabic{equation}} {A.\Roman{subsection}} {A.\arabic{figure}}
+We thank Sebastian K$\ddot{\text{o}}$nig for the detailed comparison of the $^3$He wave-functions.
+We also thank Jared Vanasse and Johannes Kirscher, as well as the rest of the participants of the GSI-funded EMMI RRTF workshop ER15-02: Systematic Treatment of the Coulomb Interaction in Few-Body Systems, for valuable discussions, which have contributed significantly to this work.
+The research of D.G and H.D was supported by ARCHES and by the ISRAEL SCIENCE FOUNDATION (grant No. 1446/16).
+The research of L.P was supported by the National Science Foundation under Grant Nos.
+PHY-1516077 and PHY-1555030, and by the Office of Nuclear Physics, U.S.~Department of Energy under Contract No.\ DE-AC05-00OR2272.